-- Prescription medicine will only be given when prescribed by the above and for the person named on the bottle for the dosage stated - It is appropriate for over-the-counter medicines to be administered by a member of staff in the nursery, following written permission by the parents.
-Following the EYFS 2021 and BMA guidence - Medicines must, be in their original containers with their instructions printed in English.
+- Prescription medicine will only be given when prescribed by a doctor, for the person named on the bottle, and for the dosage stated - Over-the-counter medicines can be administered by a member of staff in the nursery, with written permission by the parents, following the EYFS 2021 and BMA guidence - Medicines must be in their original containers with their instructions printed in English.
 Prescription medications should have the pharmacist's details, dosage needed, date the prescription was issued and expiry dates. - Parents/carers must give prior written permission for the administration of each and every medication.
 However, we will accept written permission once for a whole course of medication or for the ongoing use of a particular medication under the following circumstances: - 1.
 The written permission is only acceptable for that brand name of medication and cannot be used for similar types of medication, e.g. if the course of antibiotics changes, a new form will need to be completed - 2.
 The dosage on the written permission is the only dosage that will be administered.
 We will not give a different dose unless a new form is completed - 3.
-Parents must notify us IMMEDIATELY if the child's circumstances change, e.g. a dose has been given at home, or a change in strength/dose needs to be given. - The nursery will not administer a dosage that exceeds the recommended dose on the instructions unless accompanied by written instructions from a relevant health professional such as a letter from a doctor or dentist
+Parents must notify us IMMEDIATELY if the child's circumstances change, e.g. a dose has been given at home - The nursery will not administer a dosage that exceeds the recommended dose on the instructions unless accompanied by written instructions from a relevant health professional such as a letter from a doctor or dentist